anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 From IETF draft ae-02 -> IETF draft ae-03:

 * In response to review by Michael Richardson,
-  - slightly improve the structuring of the Message Exchange section 4.2 and add some detail on the request/resonse exchanges for the enrollment phase
+  - slightly improve the structuring of the Message Exchange {{message_ex}} and add some detail on the request/resonse exchanges for the enrollment phase
+  - merge the 'Enhancements to the Addressing Scheme' {{addressing}}
+    with the subsequent one:
+    'Domain Registrar Support of Alternative Enrollment Protocols'
   - add reference to SZTP (RFC 8572)
   - Extend venue information
   - Convert output of ASCII-art figures to SVG format